Introducing The AnVIL Data Explorer (Beta Release)

 When you select multiple facets, only data matching all selected facets is displayed (e.g. filter by Anatomical Site AND BioSample Type).
 When you select multiple values within a facet, data matching any of the facet values is displayed (e.g. selecting both Blood and Tissue above will list studies that include Blood OR Tissue samples).

-When you click on a study, you’ll be taken a summary page where you can find a variety of information and helpful links, including but not limited to:
+When you click on a dataset, you’ll be taken a summary page where you can find a variety of information and helpful links, including but not limited to:

-- What consortium the data is associated with
+• What consortium the dataset is associated with

-- A button for exporting the data to a Terra workspace
+• A button for exporting the dataset to a Terra workspace

 Step 4: Exporting Data